×

 Work Experience

-• Security Engineer, Advanced Penetration Test Group, Samsung SDS
+• Senior Engineer, Advanced Penetration Testing Group, Samsung Security Center, Samsung SDS

-Hacked automobiles to eliminate vulnerabilities.
-We exploited various components in a car including network systems, AVN, telematics, smartkey, and ECUs.
-Members of Pinion Industries are now working for Hyundai.
+An automotive software and security start-up.
+Analyzed various components in a car including network systems, AVN, telematics, smartkey, and ECUs.

 Sep, 2010 - Dec, 20122 years 4 months